I’m by no means a jet-setter, but over the past week I’ve had a crazy travel and speaking schedule:

 You’d think I would have had severe jet leg with all of the travel and time zone changes, but guess what?
 I had zero jet lag.
 None!
 A lot of people were amazed at my stamina and alertness (and perhaps were impressed at the fact I would wake up each morning without an alarm clock, on schedule!) and were asking for my jet lag tips so thought I would share them.
 Here’s how I did it:

 Jet Lag Hack #1 – Reset Circadian Rhythm Using Bright Light Therapy

 Starting a few days before I depart, I begin shining bright light through my ear canals at specific times and dosing intervals to reach the light-sensitive parts of my brain and to retrain my circadian rhythm.
-I use a bright light therapy device called HumanCharger, which looks like an iPod nano and has little LED earbuds that contain the lights.
-Based on your current timezone, destination, and date of travel, it will tell you when to “dose” (i.e., short 12-minute sessions) leading up to your trip.
+I use a bright light therapy device called HumanCharger, which looks like an iPod nano and has little LED earbuds that contain the powerful lights.
+Based on your current timezone, destination, and date of travel, its companion app will tell you when to have a “dose” (short 12-minute session) of bright light leading up to your trip.
 Has worked wonders for me!